ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/javaScript-indexes.dotnet.markdown

 {CODE-BLOCK/}

 {WARNING: `this` Keyword}
 `this` is bound to the state of our JavaScript interpreter, which has no relevance to creating indexes.
-Using `this` in your index may cause it to break.
+Using `this` is unsupported and may cause undefined behavior.
 {WARNING/}

 ### Example I